MicrosoftDocs/dynamics365smb-docs/financials/admin-migrate-customer-data.md

 If the table is empty, the resulting data migration file contains empty cells for the fields you selected when you chose or created migration tables for your new company.
 If the selected data migration table contains data, it will be exported.

 ## To map values to be used during import
-When you apply data that you have imported from Excel or from a RapidStart package, [!INCLUDE[d365fin](includes/d365fin_md.md)] treats and handles the mapping depends on table relations:
+When you apply data that you have imported from Excel or from a RapidStart package, [!INCLUDE[d365fin](includes/d365fin_md.md)] treats and handles the mapping based on table relations:

 - If you define a mapping directly for a field in a table, then [!INCLUDE[d365fin](includes/d365fin_md.md)] uses it.